pipobscure/pipobscure/temporal-2020-03/README.md

 <li>The corresponding fields on <code>Temporal.Date.prototype</code> should forward requests to the calendar.
 <li>Calendars <em>can</em> add calendar-specific accessors, eg: <code>yearType</code> for the Hebrew Calendar.
 <li>An instance is expected to have stateless behavior; i.e., all methods should be deterministic.
-<li>(There would be no mechanism to enforce this for userland calendars, but the author should ensure this in order to prevent unexpected behavior such as lack of round-tripping.)
 </ul>

 ---